 CONCLUSION

 The diffusion equation is a crucial tool for nuclear reactor analysis.
-Modelling how neutrons transport throughout the reactor system is complex, and complexity multiplies as one adds more conditions to better approximate reality.
+Modeling how neutrons transport throughout the reactor system is complex, and complexity multiplies as one adds more conditions to better approximate reality.
 A 2-D diffusion model is a useful midpoint between the initial 1-D model most graduate students are introduced to and the more complex, fully 3-D model of reality.
 Future work on this code would include, of course, fixing the PDE solver, as well as adding more than one material for neutrons to diffuse through.
 Modifications to the source, as well as adding multiple sources, would also be very beneficial.
 One could even go from strictly isotopic sources to directed sources.

 References